Old Gold (cigarette)

-Old Gold is an American brand of cigarette owned and manufactured by the R. J. Reynolds Tobacco Company.
+Old Gold is an American brand of cigarette containing Latakia tobacco, owned and manufactured by the R. J. Reynolds Tobacco Company.

 History

 Old Gold was introduced in 1926 by the Lorillard Tobacco Company and, upon release, would become one of its star products.
 By 1930, with the aid of a campaign from Lennen & Mitchell that featured exuberant flappers and the slogan "Not a cough in a carload", Old Gold won 7% of the market.
 During the 1930s, Lennen & Mitchell built the Old Gold brand on radio by advertising in music programming targeting young people.

 In 1941, Lorillard moved the Old Gold account to J. Walter Thompson Co., which changed the brand's slogan to "Something new has been added".
 On TV, in the 1950s, Old Gold was known for its dancing cigarette packages (women wearing white boots and Old Gold packages), which tapped in time to an Old Gold jingle.
 Lennen & Mitchell also handled TV for Old Gold.

 In 1953, Lorillard began advertising king-size Old Gold side by side with the standard brand. in 1957, it added a filtered variety as well.

 In 1957, Kent received the lion's share of Lorillard's $20 million advertising budget; a year earlier, the largest part of Lorillard $14.8 million budget had gone to Old Gold.

 In 1958, it introduced Old Gold Straights with reduced tar and nicotine levels with a campaign from L&N in newspapers in more than 140 markets and on radio and TV.

 In 1966, Lorillard spent $36.4 million advertising its products, with Kent the most heavily advertised at $15.5 million.
 Almost half of the Kent money went to network TV.
 Runner-up media included magazines, spot TV and spot radio.
 Lorillard's No. 2 cigarette brand in terms of spending was Newport, its chief menthol entry.
 Measured media spending for Newport in 1965 exceeded $10.5 million, with network TV the chief beneficiary.
 Next in line was Old Gold, recording $4 million in measured media, followed by Spring with $1.5 million.

 In 1967, Lorillard increased overall ad spending to $41.5 million.
 At that time, Lorillard's agencies included Foote, Cone & Belding for True and Danville filter; Grey Advertising for Kent, Old Gold, Spring 100 and York Imperial 100; and L&N for Newport, cigars, pipe and chewing tobaccos.

 In 1970, Congress banned all tobacco advertising from TV and radio.
 The following year, Lorillard introduced Maverick, its first new full-flavor cigarette since Old Gold, making heavy use of free samples.
 Also, as part of its venture in alternative forms of advertising, early in the 1970s Lorillard tried advertising Kent and True in paperback books.

 Lorillard stopped advertising Old Gold around 1975.

 In the 2010s, the Old Gold non-filter variant was discontinued.
 Lorillard was acquired by the R.J.
 Reynolds Tobacco Company in 2015.
 While hard to find, Old Gold is still manufactured and available in the United States.